Language Scent: Exploring Cross-Language Information Navigation: : Language-Scent-Guided Navigation

 \subsubsection{Always-On Overview}

 For every search, users can view a \textbf{Comparative Summary} (Figure \ref{fig:sysSummary}A) of English and Chinese sources, helping to reduce information overload (\textbf{DG4}).
-It includes a {Cross-Lingual Comparison}, which highlights similarities and differences between the two languages and provides suggested queries to further explore the points of comparison (Figure \ref{fig:sysSummary}[A1]). {Summaries of Sources} in each language is also provided, summarizing the key points with linked sources (Figure \ref{fig:sysSummary}[A2]).
-To obtain information from \fixme{both languages}, we followed a pipeline of translating and rewriting the query in the other language \cite{hull1996QueryingLanguagesDictionarybaseda, sheridan1996ExperimentsMultilingualInformation}, retrieving relevant sources from search engine result pages \cite{palani2021CoNotateSuggestingQueries, palani2022InterWeavePresentingSearcha}, clustering \cite{wang2011IntegratingDocumentClustering}, and summarizing \cite{christensen2014HierarchicalSummarizationScaling}, following common information retrieval approaches \cite{zhu2024LargeLanguageModels}.
-The exact queries used are shown in the \textbf{Query Information} section for context (Figure \ref{fig:sysSummary}B).
+It includes a {Cross-Lingual Comparison}, which highlights similarities and differences between the two languages and provides suggested queries to further explore the points of comparison (Figure \ref{fig:sysSummary}[A1]). {Summaries of Sources} in each language are also provided, summarizing the key points with linked sources (Figure \ref{fig:sysSummary}[A2]).
+The \textbf{Query Information} section shows the queries used to retrieve the sources underlying the summaries (Figure \ref{fig:sysSummary}B).

+To obtain information from {both languages}, we followed a pipeline of translating and rewriting the query in the other language \cite{hull1996QueryingLanguagesDictionarybaseda, sheridan1996ExperimentsMultilingualInformation}, retrieving relevant sources from search engine result pages \cite{palani2021CoNotateSuggestingQueries, palani2022InterWeavePresentingSearcha}, clustering \cite{wang2011IntegratingDocumentClustering}, and summarizing \cite{christensen2014HierarchicalSummarizationScaling}, following common information retrieval approaches \cite{zhu2024LargeLanguageModels}. \rev{The summaries and keywords are generated using OpenAI's GPT-4o and ranked by relevance to the query.
+A technical evaluation (Appendix \ref{app:techEval}) using queries and results from the lab study (Section \ref{sec:lab}) suggests the system's outputs are generally accurate and relevant. }